 Common stocks are susceptible to general stock market fluctuations and to volatile increases and decreases in value as market confidence in and perceptions of their issuers change.
+Factors that may influence the price of equity securities include developments affecting a specific company or industry, or changing economic, political or market conditions.
 Preferred stocks are subject to the risk that the dividend on the stock may be changed or omitted by the issuer, and that participation in the growth of an issuer may be limited.